Teammates Memory System

 staging environment.
 Only use mocks for unit tests of pure logic.

 WISDOM.md — Distilled, high-signal principles derived from compacting multiple typed memories.
 Compact, stable, rarely changes.
-Read second after SOUL.md.
+Read after SOUL.md and GOALS.md.

 A good wisdom entry is: